-In the error state, the module's LED repeatedly flashes the Morse pattern SOS, followed by a status code indicating the error.
+In the error state, there is a change in voltage on the LED pin causing the LED connected to this pin to repeatedly flash the Morse pattern SOS, followed by a status code indicating the error.
 All other inputs and outputs are disabled.